Raaghavi-2007/Ex.No.3/README.md

 ---
 ### 2. Tabular Format Prompting:
-Tabular Format Prompting instructs the AI to organize information in a table.
-This is useful when customers have different types of problems and the chatbot needs to provide systematic responses.
+Tabular Format Prompting instructs the AI to present information in a table with rows and columns for easy comparison and analysis.

 ## Example:
 ### Prompt 1: